 Of course, if you don’t wish to fly there are also numerous ferries from both the Vancouver area and Washington state that will take you to the island ports of Victoria, Sidney, and Nanaimo, among others.

 I’ll just go ahead and state the obvious: Vancouver Island is an outdoor enthusiast’s dream.
-Whether your idea of enjoying the outdoors involves peace and quiet or getting your heart racing, you’re likely to find what you’re seeking here!
+Whether your idea of enjoying the outdoors involves a peaceful woodland walk or getting your heart racing, you’re likely to find what you’re seeking here!

 On land, hikers will be spoiled for choice as there are hiking trails everywhere, including the 58-kilometer North Coast Trail.
 Mountain bikers and cyclists will also find many options suitable for all ability levels.
 Caving, ziplining, glacier scaling and even skiing are also possible.

 On the water, the possibilities for sea kayaking along the island’s 3,340 km of coastline can’t be beat.
 Boating is very popular, including cruises and whale watching excursions lasting anywhere from a few hours to a few weeks in length.
 Sections of the island’s west coast are also prime locations for surfing, with possibilities for all skill levels.
 Diving is popular in the island’s north and at Nanaimo on the east coast, which is home to the world’s largest artificial reef.
-And finally, of course various forms of fishing are available – just be sure to secure the necessary fishing license first!
+Various forms of fishing are also available – just be sure to secure the necessary fishing license first!

 Okay, so let’s talk about food!
 It should come as no surprise that Vancouver Island offers a variety of fresh, high-quality fish and seafood.
 It most definitely does, but that’s not all you’ll find!